khulnasoft/integrations-core/docker_daemon/README.md

   -v /proc/:/host/proc/:ro \
   -v /cgroup/:/host/sys/fs/cgroup:ro \
   -e API_KEY={YOUR API KEY} \
-  datadog/docker-dd-agent:latest
+  khulnasoft/docker-dd-agent:latest
 ```

 #### Alpine Linux based container

-The standard Docker image is based on Debian Linux, but as of Datadog Agent v5.7, there is an [Alpine Linux][13] based image.
+The standard Docker image is based on Debian Linux, but as of Khulnasoft Agent v5.7, there is an [Alpine Linux][13] based image.
 The Alpine Linux image is considerably smaller in size than the traditional Debian-based image.
 It also inherits Alpine's security-oriented design.

 To use the Alpine Linux image, append `-alpine` to the version tag.
 For example: